mithi/react-philosophies/README.md

 ## 🧘 5.
 Insights shared by others

 If you'd like to share some of the things you think about when you write React code that I didn't touch upon, you can submit a PR and add them to this section.
-Thank you all for taking the time to share your ideas!
+Thanks for taking the time to share your ideas!

 ### [Josh W Comeau](https://www.joshwcomeau.com/)